Get in touch with us

 Growing your crop efficiently and producing great yields is only part of what it takes to keep your farm in business.
 The other part is making sure you sell your crops at a price that covers your costs and makes a profit.
 Diversifying your crop marketing plan is similar to having crop insurance: you want to protect the investment of capital, time, and hard work your put into growing your crop.

-It's not news that corn prices have been at historic lows, and it's taking a toll on U.S. farms.
-By looking at corn price trends year-over-year, we can see that prices are higher during the growing season and lower during harvest.
+When looking at corn price trends year-over-year, we can see that prices are historically higher during the growing season and lower during harvest.
 It's estimated that two-thirds of farmers are selling in the bottom one-third of the market, meaning those selling their grain during harvest aren't taking advantage of higher prices available at other times in the year.

-Hedging is a great way to mitigate risk, as cash market and futures market prices tend to move up and down together.
-Hedging is a way to lesson your risk through offsetting your cash position by having an opposite position in the futures market.
+Hedging is a great way to mitigate your risk of not selling at a price that's profitable to your operation.
+The idea behind hedging is that the cash market prices and futures market prices typically move up and down together, so you can lessen your risk of a loss in the cash market by taking an opposite position in the futures market.

-Another important piece of developing a diversified marketing plan is knowing what's going on in the market.
-There are a lot of great market newsletters you can subscribe to, and don't forget, you can always consult with an advisor!
+Another important piece of developing a diversified marketing plan is staying up-to-date with the market.
+There are a lot of market newsletters you can subscribe to, and don't forget, you can always consult with an advisor for more personalized insights!

 Dave S. is a 52 year old farmer who helps run his family's grain and livestock operation in Wisconsin.
-In this articles, he addresses some of the biggest hurdles that farmers face when it comes to crop marketing, and why diversification is the key to running a profitable farm.
+In this article, he addresses the challenges of successfully marketing a crop, and why diversifying his marketing plan was key to running a more profitable farm.

-Futures codes are typically three to five letter codes that indicate the product, month, and year of the contract's expiration.
+Futures contracts are references by codes that indicate the commodity and the month and year of the contract's expiration.
 Below, you'll see a list of contract month codes: